Liubsyy/HotSecondsIDEA/install/document.md

 2.Copy hot-seconds-remote.xml to the resource directory of the code, and modify configurations like 'secret' as needed<br>
 3.Add the JVM parameter -XXaltjvm=dcevm -javaagent:$path1/HotSecondsServer.jar=hotconf=$path2/hot-seconds-remote.xml<br>
 Here, $path1 is the directory uploaded in the step 1, and $path2 is the directory uploaded in the step 2.<br>
+If it is a java or .class file, you don’t need to add configuration, other files need to be filled<br>

 ### HotSecondsClient Installation
 1.Download and install HotSecondsClient from the plugin market<br>